squidfunk/mkdocs-material/docs/plugins/meta.md

 └─ mkdocs.yml
 ```

-When defining metadata, lists and dictionaries are recursively merged, which
+When combining metadata, lists and dictionaries are recursively merged, which
 means you can append values to a list and add or set specific properties in a
 dictionary on arbitrary levels.